SEARCH

 No Waste Kitchen Gardening | Amazon

-Depending on what you grow, indoor regrowing may never produce much more than some garnishes, but the bigger purpose is having fun with experimental gardening while reducing food waste.
+Depending on what you grow, indoor regrowing may never produce much more than some garnishes (for example, carrots can regrow their green tops, not new carrots), but the bigger purpose is having fun with experimental gardening while reducing food waste.
 Plus, it’s a great way to better understand how plants grow.

-Plant life cycles are amazing and plant propagation is so interesting to explore—I’m not biased at all—and finding new life in beet tops or potato eyes is a great way to start.
+It’s very interesting to learn about plant life cycles and how to propagate each type of plant.
+Finding new life in beet tops or potato eyes is a great way to start.
 Experiment on your own or use it to entice the kids in your life into the world of growing plants.

 Grab a copy of the book here at Amazon, learn how each plant grows, how to choose the right part of each plant to woo regrowth—and just start exploring the options.
 I’ve been doing this for several years now and its like the joy of houseplants with added intrigue and some garnishes on top!